OctopusDeploy/docs/src/pages/docs/platform-engineering/managing-project-resources.md

 ## Serializing with octoterra

-The second approach is to create a management, or upstream, space using the Octopus UI and then export projects to Terraform modules with [octoterra](https://github.com/OctopusSolutionsEngineering/OctopusTerraformExport).
+The second approach is to create a management, or upstream, project using the Octopus UI and then export projects to Terraform modules with [octoterra](https://github.com/OctopusSolutionsEngineering/OctopusTerraformExport).
 This allows you to rely on the UI for convenience and validation and then serialize the project to a Terraform module.

 :::div{.hint}
 You are free to edit the Terraform module created by octoterra as you see fit once it is exported.